-The last decade in cryptography has seen the birth of numerous constructions of cryptosystems based on lattice problems, achieving functionalities that were previously unreachable (e.g., fully homomorphic cryptography [42]).
+The last decade in cryptography has seen the birth of numerous constructions of cryptosystems based on lattice problems, achieving functionalities that were previously unreachable (e.g., fully homomorphic cryptography [43]).
 But even for the simplest tasks in asymmetric cryptography, namely public-key encryption, signatures, and key exchange, lattice-based cryptography offers an important feature: resistance to all known quantum algorithms.
-In those times of quantum nervousness [76, 77], the time has come for the community to deliver and optimize concrete schemes, and to get involved in the standardization of a lattice-based cipher-suite via an open process.
+In those times of quantum nervousness [77, 78], the time has come for the community to deliver and optimize concrete schemes, and to get involved in the standardization of a lattice-based cipher-suite via an open process.

-For encryption and signatures, several competitive schemes have been proposed; examples are NTRU encryption [54, 87], Ring-LWE encryption [70] as well as the signature schemes BLISS [35], PASS [52] or the proposal by Bai and Galbraith presented in [8].
-To complete the lattice-based cipher-suite, Bos, Costello, Naehrig, and Stebila [22] recently proposed a concrete instantiation of Peikert's improved version of the key-exchange scheme originally proposed by Ding, Xie, and Lin [34,80].
+For encryption and signatures, several competitive schemes have been proposed; examples are NTRU encryption [55, 88], Ring-LWE encryption [71] as well as the signature schemes BLISS [36], PASS [53] or the proposal by Bai and Galbraith presented in [8].
+To complete the lattice-based cipher-suite, Bos, Costello, Naehrig, and Stebila [22] recently proposed a concrete instantiation of Peikert's tweaked version [81] of the key-exchange scheme originally proposed by Ding, Xie, and Lin [34,35].
 Bos et al. proved its practicality by integrating their implementation as additional cipher-suite into the transport layer security (TLS) protocol in OpenSSL.
 In the following we will refer to this proposal as BCNS.

 Unfortunately, the performance of BCNS seemed rather disappointing.
 We identify two main sources for this inefficiency.
 First the analysis of the failure probability was far from tight, resulting in a very large modulus $q \approx 2^{32}$.
-As a side effect, the security is also significantly lower than what one could achieve with Ring-LWE for a ring of rank n=1024.
+As a side effect, the security is also significantly lower than what one could achieve with Ring-LWE for a ring of rank n = 1024.
 Second the Gaussian sampler, used to generate the secret parameters, is fairly inefficient and hard to protect against timing attacks.
-This second source of inefficiency stems from the fundamental misconception that high-quality Gaussian noise is crucial for encryption based on LWE1, which has also made various other implementations [32,82] slower and more complex than they would have to be.
+This second source of inefficiency stems from the fundamental misconception that high-quality Gaussian noise is crucial for

 ^{}This work was initiated while Thomas Pöppelmann was a Ph.D. student at Ruhr-University Bochum with support from the European Union H2020 SAFEcrypto project (grant no. 644729).
 This work has furthermore been supported by TÜBITAK under 2214-A Doctoral Research Program Grant, by the European Commission through the ICT program under contract ICT-645622 (PQCRYPTO), and by the Netherlands Organisation for Scientific Research (NWO) through Veni 2013 project 13114 and through a Free Competition Grant.
 Permanent ID of this document: 0462d84a3d34b12b75e8f5e4ca032869.
-Date: 2016-08-03.
+Date: 2019-07-10.